hamurcuabi/hamurcuabi/README.md

 ## I'm an Android Developer!

-- 🔭 I’m currently working on a [website]!
+- 🔭 I’m currently working on some private projects in company!
 - 🌱 I’m currently learning Kotlin
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects